Pink's theory of Hodge structures and the Hodge conjecture over function fields: Mixed A -motives

 This follows from the isomorphism $\Koh_v^1(\ulM,A_v)\otimes_{A_v}A_{\BC,v}\isoto M_v$ because $A_v\subset A_{\BC,v}$ is faithfully flat.
 Moreover, if $L$ is a \emph{finitely generated} field then Taguchi~\cite{Taguchi95b} and Tamagawa~\cite[\S\,2]{Tamagawa} proved that

 is an isomorphism for $A$-motives $\ulM$ and $\ulM'$.
 This is the analog of the \emph{Tate conjecture} for $A$-motives.

-Let us assume that $\ulM$ is pure or mixed and defined over a \emph{finite field extension} $L$ of $Q$.
+\begin{proposition} Let $\ulM$ be a pure or mixed $A$-motive, which is defined over a \emph{finite field extension} $L$ of $Q$.
 Let $\CP$ be a finite place of $L$, not lying above $\infty$ or $v$, where $\ulM$ has good reduction, and let $\BF_\CP$ be its residue field.
-Then the Frobenius $\Frob_\CP$ of $\CP$ has a well defined action on $\Koh_v^1(\ulM,A_v)$ and each of its eigenvalues lies in the algebraic closure of $Q$ in $\BC$ and has absolute value $(\#\BF_\CP)^\mu$ for a weight $\mu$ of $\ulM$.
-This was proved for pure $\ulM$ by Goss~\cite[Theorem~5.6.10]{Goss} and follows for mixed $\ulM$, because the eigenvalues of $\Frob_\CP$ coincide with the eigenvalues on the graded pieces $\Gr^W_\mu\ulM$ of $\ulM$.
-This motivates our convention that the weights of an effective $A$-motive are non-negative; see Proposition~\ref{PropPure}\ref{PropPure_h}.
+Then the geometric Frobenius $\Frob_\CP$ of $\CP$ has a well defined action on $\Koh_v^1(\ulM,A_v)$ and each of its eigenvalues lies in the algebraic closure of $Q$ in $\BC$ and has absolute value $(\#\BF_\CP)^\mu$ for a weight $\mu$ of $\ulM$.
+These eigenvalues are independent of $v$. \end{proposition}